wn-doolittle/caliper-spec/caliper.md

 <a name="infoModelProfiles" />

 ### 2.3 Metric Profiles
+**TODO emphasize that Metric Profiles are by their nature opinionated and deliberately so.**

 The Caliper information model defines a number of metric profiles, each of which models a learning activity or a supporting activity that helps facilitate learning.
 A metric profile's *raison d'etre* is to encourage vocabulary standardization and re-use among application providers delivering complementary, albeit competing capabilities that collect learning activity data.
 Each profile provides a domain-specific set of terms and concepts that application designers and developers can draw upon to describe common user interactions in a consistent manner using a shared vocabulary.
 Annotating a reading, playing a video, taking a test or grading an assignment submission represent a few examples of the many activities or events that Caliper's metric profiles attempt to describe.

 Think of each metric profile as a stand-alone, logical container or collection of one or more Caliper events that together help describe a set of inter-related activities.
 Each [Event](#event) included in a metric profile describes the expected entities or objects in play as well as provides a controlled vocabulary of required and optional [actions](#actions).